My Awarded Projects

 Du YunNew York, NY

-As an avid performer, she has appeared in many assorted holes and halls, across New York, nationally and abroad.
-Her onstage persona has been described by the New York Times as “an indie pop diva with an avant-garde edge,” and “flamboyant” by the Chicago Tribune.
+An avid performer, she has appeared in many assorted holes and halls, sites and museums.
+Her onstage persona has been described by the New York Times as “an indie pop diva with an avant-garde edge.”